zmuhls/digital-futures/syllabus.md

     - Due: upload second draft of Digital Literacy Narrative to submission portal by next class (3/7)

 Day 9 (3/7)
 Homework:

+    - Read and annotate: Surveillance Culture: Engagement, Exposure, & Digital Modernity by David Lyon
-    - View: Citizenfour directed by Laura Poitras
+    - Finish viewing: Citizenfour directed by Laura Poitras
-    - Read and annotate: The NSA Files: Decoded by Ewen Macaskill & Gabriel Dance
+           - Optionally browse: The NSA Files: Decoded by Ewen Macaskill & Gabriel Dance

 Day 10 (3/9)

+    - Read and annotate: Long Live the Web by Tim Berners-Lee
     - View: The Internet’s Own Boy: The Story of Aaron Swartz directed by Brian Knappenberger
-    - Read and annotate: Long Live the Web by Tim Berners-Lee

 Day 11 (3/14)

     - Due: publish blog post in response to either Citizenfour OR The Internet’s Own Boy